AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Final_Report.md

 The subteam aims to remove the most gas from the influent water as possible by creating bubbles.
 As previously stated, bubbles can be created by providing nucleation sites on sand grains, and it can also be done by decreasing gas solubility.

 ### Controlling Pressure
 The solubility of a gas in a solution is directly proportional to its partial pressure above said solution.
 It is also dependent on a particular constant, determined by the composition of the gas and the solution, and the temperature of both. [(Averill & Eldredge)](https://2012books.lardbucket.org/books/principles-of-general-chemistry-v1.0/s17-04-effects-of-temperature-and-pre.html).

-A formula that illustrates this relationship is Henry's Law, given below.
+A formula that illustrates this relationship is Henry's Law, which is represented by the following equation.

 #### Equation 2